Thee-Voidd/Linux-Plus/README.md

 # Linux Plus

-Why should powerful mean complicated? **Linux Plus** is a fully unified, open-source operating system designed to bring the freedom of Linux to everyone.
+Why should powerful mean complicated? **Linux Plus** is an open-source operating system designed to bring the freedom of Linux to everyone.

 No fragmentation.
 No endless configurations.
 Just pure performance.

 ##  What makes it "Plus"?
-*   **The Unified Package:** A complete suite of essential tools ready from the first boot.
+*   **Made For users and made by users**
 *   **The Everyday use design:** You can use it as a daily driver without any issues and no bloating for the long run.
 **=========================================================================**
 * Coming Soon ...